scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 The power of OpenMP is that a programmer can add parallelism to a serial program incrementally, evolving a program step by step into a parallel program.

-In this paper, we introduce PyOMP: a research prototype of a system where we add support for OpenMP directives in Python.
+In this paper, we introduce PyOMP: a research prototype system with support for OpenMP directives in Python.
 PyOMP uses the Python with statement to expose the directives in OpenMP.
 These with statements are interpreted by our custom Numba JIT and combined with a backend that connects these constructs to analogous entry points in the generated LLVM code.
 This LLVM code is then compiled